You can learn a lot from the competitive landscape.

-The top result is from MacWorld.com, an authoritative technology site.
+The top result is from MacWorld.com, an authoritative technology site with huge market share.
 The question is: Can we trust the data it provides, considering that the site has no direct relationship with the Apple company?

 The term we searched for is too broad for specific answers.
-It takes extra effort for the search engine algorithm to be sure about your intention.
+It takes extra effort for the search engine algorithm to be sure about your intention with your media presence.

 But, what happens when we apply Google Search Operators?